gjbex/atools/README.md

 $ areduce  -t 1-100  --pattern 'out-{t}.csv'  --out out.csv  --mode csv
 ```
 The command above will produce the desired CSV file without any hassle.
+Note that the shorthand `t` for `PBS_ARRAYID` has been used in the file
+name pattern specification.

 To handle more intresting cases, the user can supply two scripts that
 each take two arguments: the name of the resulting file, and the name of